Hilde Reiss

 Hilde Reiss (1909–2002) was a German-born American architect and designer.
-She was the first curator of design at the Walker Art Center in Minneapolis, MN.
+She was the first curator of design at the Walker Art Center in Minneapolis, Minnesota.
 She founded the Everyday Art Gallery in 1946.

 Life and work

 Born in Berlin in 1909, Reiss, a Bauhaus-educated (1930–32) architect and designer, emigrated to the United States in 1933 and found work with industrial designers such as Norman Bel Geddes and Gilbert Rohde.
 She taught design with Rohde at the WPA-sponsored Design Laboratory, a modernist art school that operated from 1935 to 1939 in New York City.
 She met architect William Friedman at the laboratory and relocated with him to the Walker Art Center where he assumed the role of Assistant Director of Exhibitions.
 In 1945, she became the first design curator at the Walker Art Center and in 1947, she became the founding curator of the Everyday Art Gallery which, as a continuation of MoMA's Good Design program, promoted mass-produced modernist designs to the public in an interactive space that doubled as an educational resource room and showroom.
 Reiss described the mission of the gallery as helping to "build a better daily environment for modern living."
 In addition to exhibitions, the gallery had retail gift shows that featured products from local shops and department stores selected by Reiss.